-We had \$322.2 million in cash and cash equivalents and restricted cash as of March 31, 2022.
-We believe our operating cash flows, together with our cash on hand and the cash proceeds from the Business Combination and the related private placement, will be sufficient to meet our working capital and capital expenditure requirements for a period of at least 12 months from the date of this Quarterly Report.
+We had \$84.2 million in cash and cash equivalents and restricted cash, \$61.8 million in held-to-maturity debt securities, and \$58.8 million in availablefor-sale debt securities as of March 31, 2023.
+We believe our cash on hand, held-to-maturity debt securities, and the available-for-sale debt securities will be sufficient to meet our working capital and capital expenditure requirements for a period of at least 12 months from the date of this Quarterly Report.